-For some database such as Oracle, you may use a TNS name (see page 301) instead of specifying the server and port.
+For some database such as Oracle, you may use a TNS name (see page 297) instead of specifying the server and port.
 Other drivers may add more fields that are driver specific.

-You may also optionally specify SSH tunneling information (see page 298) and Options, such as:
+You may also optionally specify SSH tunneling information (see page 294) and Options, such as:

 Option Description Auto Commit Check if you want to enable auto commit in the SQL Commander by default for the connection.
-Save Database Password Check if you want the password to be saved (encrypted) during the session, between sessions, or cleared when you disconnect.
-Permission Mode One of Development , Test or or Production to select which set of Permissions (see page 285) to use.
+Save Database Password Check if you want the password to be saved (encrypted) between sessions.
+Connection Mode One of Development , Test or or Production to select which set of Permissions (see page 282) to use.

-Additional options are available for some JDBC drivers, such as Authentication Method (see page 303) for the SQL Server jTDS driver.
+Additional options are available for some JDBC drivers, such as Authentication Method (see page 298) for the SQL Server jTDS driver.

-See the Configuring Connection Properties (see page 285) page for related topics.
+See the Configuring Connection Properties (see page 282) page for related topics.